tc39/notes/es8/2017-07/jul-26.md

 BFS: ASTs can have a reduced number of early errors compared to source code.

-SYG: …continuing presentation… ("How to Encode Set of Binding Names?" slide)
+SYG: ...continuing presentation... ("How to Encode Set of Binding Names?" slide)

 WH: What if you're inside a `with` statement?
 Then you may not know which `x` you're referring to.